Help & Social Services

 (573) 454-1552

 City of Refuge is a 501(c)(3) non-profit organization created to help refugees recover and regain control of their lives.
-They offer Basic Needs Services, PTSD/Trauma Counseling, Professional Development, and much more.
+They offer Basic Needs Services, PTSD/Trauma Counseling, Professional Development, a free citizenship class and much more.
 City of Refuge helps every refugee become productive, successful, and contributing members of our community.

 • Columbia Public Schools Adult English Language Classes